kebin20/movie-watchlist/README.md

  - Make it so that when you press the add button, a tick + added element will appear(IN PROGRESS)

  - Make a light/dark mode toggle (IN PROGRESS)

+ Future Implementation:

+ - Recreate this using React and specifically only for games